 My love for animals transcends deeper than any other love I have known.
 I have always felt more at peace in the presence of animals than with people.
 I am an artist by nature who graduated from Art School at Columbia College in Chicago more than a decade ago.
 I spent the first portion of my career in fashion in L.A working for brands like G.U.E.S.S creating textiles for apparel lines which led me to my love for branding and communications at W HOTELS Chicago.

 I spent a summer volunteering with The Paws For Life Program through PAWS CHICAGO in Englewood.
-As a result, I gained a fresh new outlook and perspective on root problems that were contributing to the euthanasia of adoptable healthy pets in our Chicago Shelters.
+As a result, I gained a fresh new outlook and perspective on root problems that were contributing to the euthanasia of treatable and adoptable pets in our Chicago Shelters.

-I felt compelled to educate and contribute to the solution using art and experiences to do so.
+I felt compelled to educate my friends, the “general public” and contribute to the solution on a macro level.

-My objective is to collaborate and work with rescue groups, shelters, pet lovers, artists, business professionals, politicians and organizations in our local communities to promote change & awareness through creative platforms.
+My objective is to collaborate and work with rescue groups, shelters, pet lovers, artists, business professionals, city officials and organizations in our local communities to promote change & awareness through creative platforms.